multiversx/mx-docs/docs/validators/testnet/config-scripts.md

+---
+id: config-scripts
-# 1. Scripts & User config
+title: Scripts & User config
+---

 Elrond provides scripts designed to streamline the process of installing an Elrond node.
 You will start by getting a copy of the latest version of the scripts from GitHub, and configure it to match your local setup.